paccao/Clicker/ideas.md

     -   Show day 1/30, Morning
 -   the game is 30 days long
 -   each day consists of 3 stages
+-   The player has a currency called biomass, which they can get by cutting down trees (in the afternoon phase) and then decomposing them into biomass, the biomass is used in every replicator
     1. Morning (productivity)
         - roll dice/ spin wheel for productivity seconds
         - User gets to choose when to start clicking